Welcome to PADs for Parkinson's

 Meet the many passionate, expert, and dedicated people who stand behind PADs.

-PADs for Parkinson's is made possible by a dedicated group of caring, expert individuals and 14 amazing dogs.
-On a daily basis, PADs is supported by a six-member Board of Directors, 11 canine handlers, four ongoing volunteer training assistants, and an experienced, certified detection trainer.
+PADs for Parkinson's is made possible by a dedicated group of caring, expert individuals and 18 amazing dogs.
+On a daily basis, PADs is supported by an eight-member Board of Directors, 15 canine handlers, seven ongoing volunteer training assistants, and an experienced, certified detection trainer.
 Additionally, PADs is supported by more than 150 individuals with Parkinson's Disease who provide samples, and an equal number of healthy people who provide control samples.
 Countless hands, paws, brains and wet noses, all work tirelessly together to train dogs to detect Parkinson's Disease.

 Meet the Dogs of PADs